-The 2020 Annual Meeting of Shareholders (the "annual meeting") of South Plains Financial, Inc. (the "Company") will be held on Tuesday, May 19, 2020, at 2:00 pm Central Time, at the main office of City Bank, located at 5219 City Bank Parkway, Lubbock, Texas 79407, for the following purposes:
+The 2021 Annual Meeting of Shareholders (the "annual meeting") of South Plains Financial, Inc. (the "Company") will be held solely by means of remote communication on Tuesday, May 18, 2021, at 2:00 p.m., Central Time, for the following purposes:

-- 1. To elect two (2) Class I directors to serve on the Company's board of directors until the Company's 2023 annual meeting of shareholders or each until their respective successor or successors are duly elected and qualified or until their earlier resignation or removal; - 2.
-To ratify the appointment of Weaver and Tidwell, L.L.P. as the independent registered public accounting firm of the Company for the year ending December 31, 2020; and - 3.
-To transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.
+- 1. To elect two (2) Class II directors to serve on the Company's board of directors until the Company's 2024 annual meeting of shareholders or each until their respective successor or successors are duly elected and qualified or until their earlier resignation or removal; - 2.
+To ratify the appointment of Weaver and Tidwell, L.L.P. as the independent registered public accounting firm of the Company for the year ending December 31, 2021; and - 3.
+To transact such other business as may properly come before the annual meeting or any adjournment(s) or postponement(s) thereof.